Select a freedom dimension to view ranking.

 Ohio’s taxes are less than the national average overall, but it is more fiscally decentralized than the average state.
 Local taxes add up to about 4.4 percent of adjusted per-sonal income, whereas state taxes sit at 5.2 percent of income.
 The latter were in decline since a high of 6.2 percent in FY 2005 until a bump up in the past couple of years.
 State and local debt, government consumption, and public employment are all lower than average and in long-term decline.

 On the most important regulatory pol- icy category—land-use and environmental freedom—Ohio does well, though it has slowly declined.
 Zoning has a light touch, but the trend is in the wrong direction, according to at least one of our sources, and renewable portfolio standards exist but are very low.
 Eminent domain reform could have gone further.
 Labor-market freedom is a problem area for Ohio.
 The state has a minimum wage that is getting worse, no right-to-work law, and strict workers’ compensation coverage and funding rules.
 Health insurance mandates are costly.
 Cable and telecommunications have been liberalized.
 The average of different measures suggests that in Ohio, the extent of occupational licensing is greater than average and has been growing.
 Nursing scope of practice is restrictive, but at least dental hygienists and physician assistants have been freed and the state joined the Nurse Practitioner Compact in 2021.
-The state has a hospital certificate-of-need law, and household moving companies are restricted.
+The state has a medical certificate-of-need law, and household moving companies are restricted.
 But price regulation in most markets is limited though it moved backward in 2020 when the state attorney general’s guidance interpreted Ohio’s law to ban

 “unconscionable” pricing.
 Insurance rating was liberalized somewhat in 2015 but then restricted again somewhat in 2018.
 The civil liability system has bounced around over time and is now below average.